normanbarber/commandjson/README.md

 	        console.log(code);
 	    });
 ```
-Require the module, and add the above code replacing /path/to/your/view/folder to a valid file system path
-getFiles(data), shown in the above code snippet, expects an object with 2 properties for data.type, data.paths and it resolves a promise
+Require the module, and add the above code replacing /path/to/your/view/folder to a valid path.
+The function getFiles(file), shown in the above code snippet, expects an object with 2 properties for data.type, data.paths and it resolves a promise

 returns an object in this form
 ```javascript